irmen/Pyro4/docs/source/tutorials.rst

 that occurred in the remote warehouse object on the server* (the "remote traceback").
 This can greatly help locating problems!
-As you can see it contains the source code lines from the warehouse code that is running in the server, as opposed to the normal local traceback that only shows the remote method call taking place inside Pyro...
+As you can see it contains the source code lines from the warehouse code that is running in the server, as opposed to the normal local traceback that only shows the remote method call taking place inside Pyro.

 .. index::